WebDancer: Towards Autonomous Information Seeking Agency: Discussions

 \subsection{Concurrent Work}

 \paragraph{Comparison with the Training-based Methods}

-The reported results of these two methods are shown in Table~\ref{tab:campare_result}.
+We primarily compare our approach with two training-based methods: WebThinker and SimpleDeepSearcher, highlighting the key differences.
 WebThinker also adopts an SFT followed by RL setup, but employs an off-policy RL algorithm~\cite{rafailov2023direct}.
 Furthermore, WebThinker triggers actions and observations within the \textit{<thinking\_content>}, whereas our approach adopts a native \texttt{ReAct} style architecture, executing each action after completing its corresponding reasoning step.
 In contrast, Simple DeepSearcher relies solely on supervised fine-tuning over a carefully curated dataset.
 Our approach similarly follows an SFT-then-RL paradigm, but crucially leverages on-policy RL via DAPO.
 Our core contribution lies in \textbf{building a scalable end-to-end pipeline, from data construction to algorithmic design}, that supports native \texttt{ReAct} reasoning.
 This framework is compatible with both instruction LLMs and LRMs, enabling seamless integration and improved generalization.

 \paragraph{Comparison with the Prompting-based Methods} Recent efforts in the community have explored building more autonomous and general-purpose agent systems, such as OWL~\cite{owl2025,li2023camel}, and OpenManus~\cite{openmanus2025}, by leveraging foundation models with strong native agentic capabilities, such as Claude~\cite{claude}.
 These systems typically rely on carefully engineered agent frameworks and prompting workflows, often involving multi-step tool usage and human-curated task structures.
 In contrast, we advocate for open-source models with emergent agency, crucial for democratizing agentic AI and advancing fundamental understanding of how agency can arise and scale in open systems.
 Our native \texttt{RAct} framework embraces simplicity, embodying the principle that less is more. \textbf{Training native agentic models is fundamentally valuable.}